Data Collection for our Platform

 We retain the information collected via our technology for up to 13 months.
 After that time, we disassociate the data with any individual, aggregate the data and retain it for analytical purposes.

 Even though our information is anonymous, security is important to us.
 We have implemented reasonable measures to protect the information we collect.
-No method protecting information is 100% secure, and we cannot guarantee its absolute security.
+No method of protecting information is 100% secure, and we cannot guarantee its absolute security.

 Information Relating to Children